pmfarley/sasviya/README.md

 #### TLS - handling web server certificates

-TLS options for Routes in OpenShift:
+There are multiple TLS options for Routes in OpenShift:

 ![TLS options in OpenShift](edge_passthrough_reencrypt1.png)

+SAS Viya by default uses the "edge" termination case and in general assumes that a web server certificate (cert + key) is available for the deployment.
+The certificate could either be provided by the customer's IT or generated during the deployment using openssl.

-This deployment uses the default TLS certificate stored on the Router ("edge").
+However, this deployment uses the default TLS certificate stored on the Router (HAProxy).
 This certificate is signed by Let's Encrypt using the following trust chain:

 ```shell
 </dev/null openssl s_client -connect console-openshift-console.apps.rosa.sasviya-5adf.mh2a.p3.openshiftapps.com:443 \